Why Sleep With a Pillow Between Your Legs?

 How to choose the right knee pillow

-You can use the regular pillow you put your head on, but you can also find smaller pillows specifically for your knees or legs.
+You can use your regular pillow (the one that you put under your head), but you can also find smaller pillows specifically for your knees or legs.
 Whatever pillow you choose, you’ll need to consider a few things:

 How to sleep with a pillow between your knees